 Who are the decision makers that affect river health?
 This is a common question facing watershed groups looking for resources, technical expertise, groups willing to partner with them, or ways to meet river conservation goals.
 As Illinois’ statewide river conservation organization, Prairie Rivers Network can provide expertise and resources, but your organization should be familiar with federal, state, and local entities whose decision affect your river.
 The following list provides information on agencies, responsibilities, and opportunities for citizens to participate in decision making.

-Federal Agencies Most Commonly Having Jurisdiction Over Illinois Rivers
+Federal Agencies Most Commonly Having Jurisdiction Over Waterways

 The U.S. Army Corps of Engineers (ACE) is a separate command in the military which reports to the Pentagon.
 It has more than 35,000 civilian and military personnel with multiple responsibilities and disciplines, including oversight of more than 1,500 water resource and civil works projects.
 These include more than 500 dams, 11,000 miles of river navigation channels, and 8,500 miles of levees and floodwalls.

 The ACE is at a crossroads in its history.
 Habitat restoration, land acquisition, and easement projects have become an increasing part of its mission, yet maintaining and creating other river-related projects has continued to contribute to loss of habitat and aquatic species.